Andhra Pradesh:Ruling YSRC rebel MP held on charges including sedition | Law-Order

 The BJP too lashed out at the state government on the issue, alleging the latter was busy foisting cases against its own MP when people were dying in hospitals due to lack of oxygen.

-The CID remained gave no details about the complainant or when the case was registered.
+The CID gave no details about the complainant or when the case was registered.

 ''A preliminary inquiry has been ordered by CID Additional Director General P V Sunil Kumar.In the inquiry it was found that through his speeches on regular basis Mr Raju was indulging in systematic, schematic effort to cause tensions among the communities and by attacking various government dignitaries in a way which will cause loss of faith in the government which they represent,'' an official release here said.